RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 	![screenshot](space-rotate.png)

-+ You should now have a big spaceship on your 'stage'.
-The 'stage' is the area on the left, and is where your animation will happen.
++ You should now have a big spaceship on your __stage__.
+The stage is the area on the left, and is where your animation will happen.
 Think of it as a performance area, just like a real stage!
 You can drag the spaceship around the stage to move it.

 	At the moment, the stage is white, and looks pretty boring!
 Let's add a backdrop to the stage, by clicking on the 'Stage' icon, and then clicking 'Choose backdrop from library'.